muratkeremozcan/books/contract-testing/notes.md

 1. The Consumer pushes the consumer contracts to the Pact broker.
 2. The provider pulls the contracts from the Pact broker.
 3. The provider publishes the verification status of the contract to the Pact broker.
-4. The consumer pulls the verification status from the Pact broker to check if they can deploy their app.
+4. The consumer & the provider pull the verification status from the Pact broker to check if they can deploy their service/app.

 ### Example new release scenario: